-Chinese New Year: the most important holiday in Southeast Asia
+Chinese New Year: The Key Celebration in Southeast Asia

 The New Year is the biggest holiday for the Chinese.
-It is a time when the whole family gathers, the country is wrapped in red, and the streets come alive.
+Families gather, the country is draped in red, and the streets come alive.

-Chinese New Year: the most important holiday in Southeast Asia
+Chinese New Year: The Key Celebration in Southeast Asia

-We celebrate the New Year always on January 1st.
-The Chinese follow the lunar calendar, so the date of their New Year is not fixed.
-The year always begins on the first day of the first lunar month that comes after the winter solstice.
-The date thus ranges from January 21 to February 20.
+We celebrate New Year on January 1st, but the Chinese follow the lunar calendar, so their New Year date varies.
+It begins on the first day of the first lunar month after the winter solstice, ranging from January 21 to February 20.

-The Chinese have been following their calendar for over 5,000 years.
-The beginning of the year is also associated with the awakening of nature, with the spring festivals.
-The Chinese calendar is based on cycles of animals and elements, which combine to denote individual years.
-12 animals (rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog, and pig) are associated with five elements: wood, fire, earth, metal, and water.
-Each year thus represents one combination of an animal and an element.
-Each element is associated with two consecutive years.
-One is yin according to Taoism, and the next is yang.
+The Chinese calendar, over 5,000 years old, marks the year's start with spring festivals.
+It features animal and element cycles, with 12 animals (rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog, and pig) and five elements: wood, fire, earth, metal, and water.
+Each year is a combination of an animal and an element, with elements alternating between yin and yang.

 This year is the year of the wooden dragon.